Web CMS Architectures: Coupled, Decoupled, or Headless?

-- Easy to setup and deploy a single instance.
+- Easy to set up and deploy a single instance.

 - Content is typically captured in a database schema meant for delivery on the site.
 This can make integration and migration difficult.

 - Scale only the components that you need.
-If you are not adding more authors then there is no need to scale out authoring.
+If you are not adding more authors, then there is no need to scale out authoring.
 This affects the complexity of the solution and also license costs where they are involved.

 - Code complexity is isolated within each of the two components (authoring and delivery).
 Each piece can be as simple or complex as is needed without impacting the other.

-- When complexity is isolated and scaling is simple, it's easier to develop and deploy rich features to your users.
+- When complexity is isolated, and scaling is simple, it's easier to develop and deploy rich features to your users.

-- Integrating with devOps is much easier.
-When you need to integrate your development tools, process/automation and source code repository you are inherently entering in to a discussion about security and systems administration — all of which are significantly more approachable if authoring and delivery systems are separated.
+- Integrating with DevOps is much easier.
+When you need to integrate your development tools, process/automation and source code repository, you are inherently entering into a discussion about security and systems administration — all of which are significantly more approachable if authoring and delivery systems are separated.

 - Setup has more components and can be more complex.

-- Publishing introduces additional points of failure.
+- Publishing may introduce additional points of failure.

 - Sub-division of components can go too far driving up complexity and driving down the cohesion of the user experience.